files-community/Website/src/routes/docs/contributing/translating/+page.md

 ## Syncing changes with the Files app

-Your translations will usually be synced with the main Files project shortly before we release an updated version of Files to the stable branch.
+Translations are usually synced with the main Files project shortly before releasing an update to the stable branch.

 ## Placeholders